grandmavoodoo/TerminalStockSim-1.0/README.md

 Windows file convert: beta STILL NEED TESTING
 1. make new folder put bolt convet.py and Stock_Sim.py inside
 2. run "python3 convert.py"
-3. it will make a new window verison that will work on windows.
+3. it will make a new windows verison that will work on windows.

 Windows Version coming soon...